-So … WHY is the professional helper willing to talk about some of her own personal habits ???
+Why is the professional helper willing to talk about some of her own personal habits?

-Because she strongly believes in WALKING her TALK … if we choose a profession that involves exploring the behaviour of others and supporting them through challenges and change, then its paramount that we are aware of our own experiences of self, challenge and change.
-When we don’t have adequate self awareness and don’t function from an actively conscious personal space then we can easily fall into the role of hypocrite … Imagine if you will,
+Because I strongly believe in WALKING the TALK.
+When you work in a profession that involves exploring the behaviour of others and supporting them through challenges and change, then its paramount to be aware of your own experiences of self, challenge and change.
+When we don’t have adequate self awareness and don’t function from an actively conscious personal space, then we can easily fall into the role of hypocrite.

-A woman recieving counselling support through her messy divorce by a counsellor going through her own relationship challenges.
-A man recieving support for his alcohol addiction from a psychologist who indulges in a few glasses of wine in the evenings, to relieve tension after a stressful work day.
-A young girl seeking support about her promiscuity by a guidance officer who engages in casual sex.
+A woman recieving counselling support through her messy divorce, by a counsellor creating the conflicts in her own divorce.
+A man recieving support for his alcohol addiction from a psychologist who needs to drink every night.
+A young girl seeking support for her promiscuity by a guidance officer who engages in casual sex.

 Personally, I believe this statement to be true and therefore believe that our helping roles are also helping us in some way.
-Ive experienced how my own self awareness has improved my interactions with others, which is why I think it’s time to rethink HOW we help ? and question WHY we help ? … It’s time to privelage the human experience to its full potential.
-It’s time for CHANGE.
+Ive experienced how my own self awareness has improved my interactions with others, which is why I think it’s time to rethink HOW we help ? and question WHY we help ?
+So we can privelage the human experience to its full potential.

 When we position ourselves as the ‘professional’ then we tend to follow those professional guidelines of casting our own experiences aside, so we can focus on the needs of the client … but can we do this ???